 Other Information for Y5

-P.E days for 5Ma are Wednesdays, please ensure that your children have the correct P.E kit in school all week so they are able to fully take part.
+P.E days for 5Ma are Mondays and Wednesdays, please ensure that your children have the correct P.E kit in school all week so they are able to fully take part.
 Swimming will be on a Thursday morning, starting in a few weeks time.
 Letters for this will be given out shortly.

 It is very important to hear your child read on a regular basis, therefore the school asks that an adult hears each child read at least 3 times a week.
 Please make sure if you hear your child read you record it in their organiser as children will not be able to change their reading book unless an adult has heard them read.